 Monorail Stop #4 – Harrah’s & The LINQ Station

-Harrah’s Casino is one of the best known of the many Las Vegas casinos, and it is surrounded by some amazing dining and entertainment venues.
+Harrah’s Las Vegas is one of the best known of the many Las Vegas casinos, and it is surrounded by some amazing dining and entertainment venues.

 At this stop – one of the most popular stops on the monorail line – visitors can find unique dining experiences, like Ruth’s Chris Steakhouse and Guy Fieri’s Vegas Kitchen and Bar; the Brooklyn Bowl, a music and bowling – yes, music and bowling – venue along the LINQ Promenade; and The High Roller, a 550-foot observation wheel, offering a commanding view of the city.